Michaeladze/useReactiveForm/README.md

 Notice, that you have to describe `name` attribute as a path to the key in your form object.
 But instead of common separators (`.`, `[]`) use `_` or your separator described in `config`.

 To get error message just call `getError()` function.
-It returns object with the same structure as your form object, but instead of just values it contains object `{ value: string, error: string }`.
+It returns an object with the same structure as your form object, but instead of just values, it contains object `{ value: string, error: string }`.
 Therefore, error message for `user` field is located in `getErrors().user.error`.

 Any action triggered on the `<input/>` will provide it with one of the following classes:   `touched`, `dirty` or `invalid`.